Harmless error

 For example, a prosecutor may try to bolster his case by bringing in an expert witness to explain the behavior of one of the key witnesses.
 If the judge allows the expert to testify that there was a reason to explain away inconsistencies in the witness's testimony, this will most likely be grounds for an appeal, as in most cases evidence that only bolsters the credibility of a witness is not admissible.
 However, if there were a number of other witnesses against the losing party, the appellate court may rule that this mistake was of no consequence and that even if the evidence had been excluded, the losing party would have lost.

 Federal Rule of Criminal Procedure 52(a) provides that "Any error, defect, irregularity or variance which does not affect substantial rights shall be disregarded."

 In the Philippines, the harmless error rule is found in Section 6, Rule 51 of the 1997 Rules of Civil Procedure relating to appeals before the Court of Appeals: "No error in either the admission or the exclusion of evidence and no error or defect in any ruling or order or in anything done or omitted by the trial court or by any of the parties is ground for granting a new trial or for setting aside, modifying, or otherwise disturbing a judgment or order, unless refusal to take such action appears to the court inconsistent with substantial justice.
 The court at every stage of the proceeding must disregard any error or defect which does not affect the substantial rights of the parties."

+When an error is a constitutional violation, courts apply one of two levels of error analysis.
+If it is a structural error, the reviewing court must automatically reverse.
+If not, the court applies a constitutional harmless error analysis that is based on the particular right that was violated.
+For example, the party that benefited from the error may need to prove the error was harmless beyond a reasonable doubt.